-There are many things that affect the value of a property from the property type, building size, land that it occupies, condition, BER, potential to extend, levels of available stock in that stratus to the orientation of the sun to the garden to parking.
+There are many things that affect the value of a property right from the property type to the building size, land that it occupies, condition, BER, potential to extend, levels of available stock in that stratus to the orientation of the sun, garden and parking.

 Our dedicated team of property professionals has over thirty years’ experience of selling commercial and residential property in South Dublin and North Wicklow.
 As a tightly-focused, independent team, we work harder and smarter to sell your property for the highest possible price in the shortest time.

 Get an accurate property valuation from CKP.
 Fill in the fields below and book a valuation.
 We will then contact you shortly.

 Casey Kennedy Estate Agents are a qualified European Blue Book valuer.

 Estate agent’s fees in Ireland can be as high as 2%.
 Our fees are an exceptional value at just 1% of the final sale value of your home.
 You could save thousands compared to other agents!
 Take a look at the table below to see just how much money you could keep in your pocket.

 TEGoVA is The European Group of Valuers Associations.
 The TRV status is the mark of excellence in residential property valuation, demonstrating to international and local clients that the residential valuer is qualified to a consistent high European standard of practice.

 CKP are qualified and certified experts with special knowledge & experience giving us a competitive edge to perform valuations.

 As TEGoVA Residential Valuers we provide Blue Book valuations for purposes such as: